-The legal system of the Kingdom of Mount Vema - The Vema Seamount Territory is based on the Vema Seamount Declaration of Sovereignty, the Constitution of Mount Vema, and Common Law and it does not accept compulsory International Court of Justice (ICJ) jurisdiction.
+The legal system of the Kingdom of Mount Vema - Vema Seamount is based on the constitution of Mount Vema, Mount Vema Common Law and it does not accept compulsory International Court of Justice (ICJ) jurisdiction.

-THE LAW OF MOUNT VEMA
+MOUNT VEMA LAW

-The Law of Mount Vema, is a set of rules that plays an important part in the maintenance of the Kingdom of Mount Vema social order, to be made by the decisions of the Judges.
+The Law of Mount Vema is a set of rules that plays an important part in the creation and maintenance of the Kingdom of Mount Vema - Vema Seamount social order and is made by the decisions of the Judges.

-Law and Morality
+Mount Vema Law and Morality

-Morality in Mount Vema Law is the set of values and beliefs that governs the behavior of the Mount Vema Community and defines right and wrong.
+Morality in the Law of Mount Vema is the set of values and beliefs that governs the behavior of the Vema Seamount Community - the Mount Vema Society and defines right and wrong.

-Types of Mount Vema Laws
+Mount Vema Types of Laws

-The Laws of the Kingdom of Mount Vema are classified as International or Domestic.
+The Laws of the Kingdom of Mount Vema - Vema Seamount, are classified as International or Domestic.

-International Law
+Mount Vema International Law

-International Law - is divided into:
+Mount Vema International Law - is divided into: